 One 2-Hour Class for 6 weeks during the spring semesterOrientation Leader Required dates:

-14 2-day NSO programs throughout June, July and early AugustPeer Mentor Required dates:
+14 2-day NSO programs and 6 TASO programs throughout June, July and early AugustPeer Mentor Required dates:

-ALL applicants must also submit two recommendation forms.
+Applicants must also submit two recommendation forms unless otherwise noted.
 Please see below for details.

 For off-campus references, applicants may hand deliver the form in a sealed and signed envelope or may provide their reference with a self-addressed stamped envelope address to: